 This study examined mature aged people's lived experience, pathways and outcomes of involuntary non-participation or underparticipation in paid work.

 Will increased choice in community aged care benefit all consumers?

 Introducing the multiple regulatory frameworks that may impact service delivery

 How organisations respond to the demands of regulation

 Four articles related to mature-age employment in Social Policy and Society vol. 15, no. 4

-Older Australians are being asked to work longer.
-Yet increasing numbers experience long-term unemployment and chronic job insecurity.
+Older Australians are being expected to work longer, yet increasing numbers experience long-term unemployment and chronic job insecurity.